sei22-project/bobby/README.md

 ## The App

 Can't make up the numbers for your game?
-Are flaky friends bailing on you at the last minute, leaving you stranded with your game arrangements and leaving you and others out-of-pocket?
+Are flaky friends bailing on you at the last minute, leaving you and others stranded with your game arrangements and out-of-pocket?
 Or do you just want a way to meet like-minded people who enjoy the same things in life?

 Introducing bobby, the missing buddy for your favourite games. bobby is stylish, easy-going, eligible, and 100% committed to you (being able to enjoy your favourite games).
 Everyone could use a bobby in their life.